 In order to ensure that all students experience the same educational context and quality, we require all Year 5 to 8 students to use an iPad and not an alternate tablet (e.g. an Android device).
 This ensures that the same educational apps can be loaded on all devices, that the multimedia capabilities of an iPad can be fully utilised, and streamlines the software and support requirements for the school.

-Where can I purchase a device for the BYOD Program?
+Where do I purchase a Device for the BYOD Program?

 There is a range of both retail and online stores to choose from.
 Please refer to the Device Recommendations and Minimum Requirements prior to making your purchase.

-Where can I purchase an iPad for the iPad Program?
+Where do I purchase an iPad for the iPad Program?